Me, A Cannabis User

 Why I Use Cannabis

 I've been to jail a few times.
 It sucks.
 It is boring and expensive and if you didn't get arrested in comfortable shoes then your only option for a pillow will be the underside of your forearm or the best stack you can muster with the knock-off Birkenstock sandals you decided to wear out while getting weed.
 Just do things legally.
-If you're under age, don't buy or do drugs.
+If you're underage, don't buy or do drugs.
 If you can't get weed from a legal dispensary, don't get weed.
 Know what the laws in your area are, and stick to them.
-In Quebec, all of the legal cannabis is purchased at the SQDC, or you can grow your own, though there is currently an ongoing case regarding the legality of homegrown cannabis.
+In Quebec, all of the legal cannabis is purchased at the SQDC or through shops specifically for medical cannabis, or you can grow your own, though there is currently an ongoing case regarding the legality of homegrown weed.
 I can also buy basically anything if I go to one of the reservations out here, which is nice, though there are no quality control assurances in doing so.
 Either way, I'm doing everything I can to make sure I don't break any laws or put myself at risk of doing so.
 That's a road I'm pretty much done traveling, and I can guarantee that the sights aren't worth the trip.